Nonparametric Multi-shape Modeling with Uncertainty Quantification: Arc-length Parameterization Algorithms

-In Figure \ref{fig:algorithm_xy_arc}, we can see that Algorithm \ref{alg:xy_to_arc_param} converts the blue point's $x$- and $y$-coordinates (which is not necessarily on the black curve) into its corresponding arc-length parameter value represented by yellow shaded segment, and is numerically computed by identifying a densely "over-sampled" black point on the linear approximating curve.
+In Figure \ref{fig:algorithm_xy_arc}, we illustrate Algorithm \ref{alg:xy_to_arc_param}, which converts the blue point's $x$- and $y$-coordinates (which is not necessarily on the black curve) into its corresponding arc-length parameter value represented by yellow shaded segment.
+It is numerically computed by identifying a densely ``over-sampled" black point on the approximating piecewise-linear curve.
 In this procedure, there are two approximations: the first is in joining observed points by line segments for curve approximation (Step 5 in Algorithm \ref{alg:xy_to_arc_param}), i.e., yellow highlighted and black segments in Figure \ref{fig:algorithm_xy_arc}.
 This is intrinsic to the curve.
-The second approximation comes from computing "point-to-segment" distance by dense sampling on the line segment between two consecutive points (Steps 7 to 9 in Algorithm \ref{alg:xy_to_arc_param}), i.e., $N_b$ black dots on the segments between points 3 and 4 in Figure \ref{fig:algorithm_xy_arc}.
+The second approximation comes from computing ``point-to-segment" distance by dense sampling on the line segment between two consecutive points (Steps 7 to 9 in Algorithm \ref{alg:xy_to_arc_param}), i.e., $N_b$ black dots on the segments between points 3 and 4 in Figure \ref{fig:algorithm_xy_arc}.
 This depends on the extrinsic metric defined in $\mathbb{R}^2$.
-Algorithm \ref{alg:arc_to_xy_param} converts the green point with arc-length parameter value represented by green shaded segment into $x$- and $y$-coordinates (always on the black curve) with reference to the linear approximating curve.
+Algorithm \ref{alg:arc_to_xy_param} converts the green point with arc-length parameter value represented by green shaded segment into $x$- and $y$-coordinates (always on the black curve) with reference to the approximating piecewise-linear curve.
 In this procedure, only the intrinsic curve approximation is used, and not the extrinsic metric in $\mathbb{R}^2$.